sjhloco/nornir_validate/README.md

 Uses Nornir (with ***nornir-netmiko***) to gather and format device output before feeding this into ***napalm-validate*** in the form of ***actual_state*** and ***desired_state*** to produce a ***compliance report***.
 The idea behind this is for running pre and post checks on network devices based and an input file of the desired device state.

-As the name suggests I have not reinvented the wheel here, I have just extended *napalm_validate* to validate on commands rather than getters to allow me the flexibility to validate any command output.
-This is done by importing the *napalm_validate compare* method and feeding in the *desire_state* and *actual_state* manually.
-To understand what I am waffling on about in this README you need to understand the following terms:
+As the name suggests I have not reinvented the wheel here, I have just extended *napalm_validate* to validate on commands rather than getters to allow for the flexibility of validating any command output.
+This is done by importing the *napalm_validate compare* method and feeding in to it the *desire_state* and *actual_state* manually.
+To understand what I am waffling on about you need to understand the following terms:

 - **desired_state:** The state you expect the device to be in.
 For example, you could expect that the device has certain OSPF neighbors, specific CDP neighbors or that all ports in a port-channel are up
 - **actual_state:** This is real-time state of the device gathered by connecting to it and scraping the output of show commands